 Then you are ready to place all in the hands of God.

 Because until the day Jesus decides to rise again and end the world in order to restore it back to it’s original beautiful peace and joy, and takes total rein over the entire Kingdom of Earth, we can only let him take total rein over the kingdom of our bodies, of our whole heart and show us the peace that can be found right within us.

-The power of perfect love, a transformative, creative, loving union of mysterious blazinf fire that yearns for our good lies in the very heart of the man Jesus Christ.
+The power of perfect love, a transformative, loving union of a mysterious blazing fire that yearns for our good lies in the very heart of the man Jesus Christ.
 He knows exactly how much it hurts when we scream, “What about us?”